Intermodalics/pickit-docs/docs/robot-integrations/abb/abb_calibration_program.rst

 The calibration program requires five points to be defined.
 For more information on how to define these points, see the article on :ref:`multi-poses-calibration`.

+The function ``MoveToCalPoint`` is a helper function defined by Pickit.
+This will throw an error if one of the calibration points is not yet defined by the user.

 Execute the calibration program
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~